US joins EU sanctions on Russia in show of unity

 It did not name the 14 companies, but said they were "located in Russia, Germany, and Switzerland".

-The additional listings, over Russia's chemical weapons programme, included the 'FSB' and 'GRU' military intelligence services, several state scientific bodies, and two GRU officers.
+The additional listings, over Russia's chemical weapons programme, included the 'FSB' and 'GRU' intelligence services, several state scientific bodies, and two GRU officers.

 "Any foreign person who knowingly facilitates a significant transaction or transactions for or on behalf of one of these persons [also] risks being sanctioned," the US said, in a warning to Russia's facilitators in the West.

-The US action comes after the EU already listed the seven Russian officials over the Navalny case.
+The US action comes after the EU already listed the same seven Russian officials over the Navalny case.

 The EU designated some of them last October, when Navalny was poisoned, and formally agreed to add the rest also on Tuesday.